 Runner

-executes tasks in a sequential order.
-It is useful for debugging and testing the Workflow.
-Use this for simple workflows or for testing out functionality before you scale compute it with the QueueRunner
+executes tasks sequentially, making it ideal for debugging and testing workflows.
+Use it for simple workflows or for testing functionality before scaling up with the QueueRunner

 .